 Guru’Guay thanks Canelones-based real estate developers Balsa & Asociados for making this article possible.
 Until now the Uruguayan department of Canelones has had no visibility internationally in English.
-Together Guru’Guay and Balsa are working to put Canelones on the map with a series demonstrating why this part of Uruguay is an unexpectedly interesting place to live, work and visit.
+Now Guru’Guay and Balsa have put Canelones on the map with a series demonstrating why Canelones is an unexpectedly interesting place to live, work and visit.
 Guru’Guay’s opinions are always our own.

 Guru’Guay talks to a British-born economist about what attracted him as an expat in Uruguay to the gated communities of Canelones in 2019.
 Alexis discusses the pros and cons of living outside the capital, a typical week for the parents, education options for the children and the cost of living.
 He also touches on living next door to baby owls and the starry skies.

 Economist, Alexis Ferrand, was born in the UK but spent his childhood in Uruguay where his parents who both have roots in South America live.
 He returned to the UK for university and stayed for nearly three decades, primarily in London and Newcastle.
 Specialising in emerging markets he also lived in Zimbabwe, Mozambique and Pakistan.
 In 2017, the family, which by then included two small children, decided to move back to Uruguay in search of a better quality of life.
 After two years in the capital, they moved to Camino de los Horneros, an area of gated communities close by the international airport in the department of Canelones.

 Don’t miss the full interview above as we go into much more detail.
 This article has been edited for brevity and clarity.
 And don’t miss the rest of our series on Living in Uruguay (as a foreigner).